ABOUT SHARON

 Practitioner Diploma, Clinical Hypnotherapy, London College of Clinical Hypnosis, 2003.

-Chartered Psychologist with Practicing Certificate awarded by the British Psychological Society, 2003 – 2007.
-Continuing Professional Development training in various therapeutic modalities including Transpersonal Psychology, CBT and EMDR.
-Tutor in Narrative Psychology for clinical psychologists and other health professionals, via the Association for Psychological Therapies (UK).
+Chartered Psychologist (research route) with Practising Certificate awarded by the British Psychological Society, 2002 – 2007.
+Tutor in Narrative Psychology (working with myth and fairy tales) for clinical psychologists and other health professionals, via the Association for Psychological Therapies (UK).

 MA Creative Writing (fiction route), Manchester Metropolitan University, 2007.
-Specialisation in developing a sense of place in fiction, and the use of myth and fairy tale to express personal transformation.
+Specialisation in developing a sense of place in fiction, and the use of myth and fairy tales to express personal transformation.

-MA Celtic Studies, University of Wales, 2019, with a focus on Irish and Welsh literature, myth, and folklore.
+MA Celtic Studies, University of Wales, 2019: Celtic religion, literature, myth and folklore.
+Focus on the female saints of Wales and Ireland, the Celtic Otherworld, and the Arthurian tradition.
 Dissertation: ‘The Cailleach in Gaelic Myth and Folklore: An Ecopsychological Analysis’.
-Winner of the Rev. Thomas Jones Creaton Prize in Welsh.
+Winner of the Rev. Thomas Jones Creaton Prize in Welsh (2019).

 Greek Mythology, Department of Continuing Education, University of Oxford, 2022